Ronrii/Video-seeking/README.md

-Tampermonkey script for video seeking with [ and ] keys.
+Tampermonkey script for video seeking with [ and ] keys (1-second step)